sid88in/serverless-appsync-plugin/README.md

       name: UsOnly
       priority: 5
       statement:
-        Statement:
-          GeoMatchStatement:
-            CountryCodes:
+        geoMatchStatement:
+          countryCodes:
             - US
 apiKeys:
+  - name: Key1 # no rule is set, the top-level rule applies (Us only)
-  - name: UsOnlyApiKey # no rule is set, the top-level rule applies
+  - name: Key1 # no rule is set, the top-level rule applies (Us only)
   - name: WorldWideApiKey
     wafRules:
-      # Add an exception to the US-only rule for this API key
-      # by adding an match-all `Allow` rule
-      - name: AllowKey
+      - name: WorldWideApiKeyRule
         action: Allow
         priority: 1 # Make sure the priority is higher (lower number) to evaluate it first
 ````